veritone/V3-Engine-Examples/python/sentiment/README.md

 ### Locally

-You can test the engine locally by running `make up-test` and going to http://localhost:9090/
+You can test the engine locally by running `make up-test` and going to http://localhost:9090/.
+Fill out the MIME type, and cacheURI fields (cacheURI is under "Set advanced fields") and click "Submit request"

 ### In the Veritone ecosystem